 "Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

 The private equity (PE) industry is witnessing steady growth, supported by a growing supply of private capital seeking higher returns than public markets.
 Institutional investors such as pension funds, sovereign wealth funds, and insurers have continued to increase allocations to private assets to meet long-term return targets.
-This sustained capital inflow expands the ability of PE firms to fund buyouts, growth investment strategies, and sector roll-ups across industries.
+This sustained capital inflow enhances PE firms' ability to fund buyouts, growth investments, and sector roll-ups across industries.
 At the same time, it supports more specialized strategies such as secondaries and private credit-linked deals, broadening overall market activity.

 Furthermore, several industry players such as Blackstone, KKR & Co., Apollo Global Management, The Carlyle Group, and TPG are focusing on scaling diversified private markets platforms and expanding investment into high-growth, resilient sectors such as technology, healthcare, infrastructure, and private credit-linked opportunities.
 These firms are also strengthening value creation capabilities by building in-house operating teams, digital transformation units, and sector-specialist groups to improve portfolio performance.

-Increasing Convergence of Private Equity and Private Credit is a Prominent Trend Observed in Market
+Increasing Convergence of Private Equity and Private Credit is a Prominent Trend Observed in the Market

 The convergence of private equity and private credit is becoming a prominent market trend as PE sponsors increasingly rely on non-bank lenders to finance acquisitions, refinancings, and add-on deals.
 Private credit has expanded beyond mid-market direct lending into large-cap LBO financing and refinancing of syndicated loans, intensifying competition with public markets and reshaping deal structures.
 At the same time, sponsors and lenders are building custom capital stacks (unitranche, PIK notes, holdco debt) to support longer hold periods and delayed exits.
 This overlap is also driving growth in credit secondaries and continuation-style solutions, enabling liquidity for LPs and portfolio management for GPs in a slower exit environment.